4xush/alora-ai/debug/list.md

-View all Interviews
-Summary - not found
 Scroll
 Transition
-Interviewer dashboard details issue
+Interviewer dashboard - 0/0 answered, time not tracked, average per question

+View all Interviews - will do it later
+Summary - not found - sometime it happen , sometime invalid date